 Another platform, mostly used by professionals, LinkedIn, drives more than half of all social traffic to B2B blogs and sites.
 Pinterest, a mood board and inspiration platform is used by 45% of its membership for inspiration when they’re shopping.
 Every single one of these platforms allows users to publish content and promote it completely for free, giving every business a chance.

 If there is a slightly higher budget available for your marketing department, you may want to consider paid advertisements.
-38% of organisations plan to spend more than 20% of their advertising budgets on social media advertising this year.
+38% of organisations planned to spend more than 20% of their advertising budgets on social media advertising last year.
 Most click through ads operate on a pay-per-click system.
 Only 2 million (Facebook) of the 40 million small business pages on Facebook engage in paid advertising (TechCrunch), which can be considered a large loss of potential conversions.

 Instagram has the highest ad click rate of the regular social media platforms, as due to it’s image-based format, its users are 2.5 times more likely to click on advertisements than any other platform ( Fortune).
 On all platforms, you can pay to promote an underperforming post, or in some cases you could video advertise on Youtube (though this is an expensive method).